sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/mpi.markdown

 ## Parallel cluster in R

 A convenient way to exploit multinode parallelism in R is to create a "cluster" within an R script which can then be exploited by functions such as `parLapply`.
-Within a SLURM environment this is most easily accomplished using the MPI cluster type and launching the calculation using the RMPISNOW wrapper.
+Within a SLURM environment, one way this can be accomplished us via the MPI cluster type and launching the calculation using the RMPISNOW wrapper.

 An example R script which illustrates this is below.

 <details markdown="block" class="detail">
   <summary>R script using an MPI "cluster"<code>example_mpi.R</code>.</summary>
-This generates N samples from the standard normal distribution, and then performs a bootstrap analsys of the mean by resampling (with replacement) k times from these N samples.
+This generates N samples from the standard normal distribution, and then performs a bootstrap analysis of the mean by resampling (with replacement) k times from these N samples.
 The distribution of means is compared to the standard error of the original sample set and the distribution of means is compared to the expected form.

 Note that only one of the tasks will execute the master script below.
-The remaining tasks will act as slaves to execute instances of the function `resample`.
+The remaining tasks will act as workers to execute instances of the function `resample`.
 Any data needed by the workers must be exported to the workers or it will not be available.

 Note also that in this example we read N and k from environment variables set the SLURM job script.
-This is because command line arguments cannot be accessed portably when creating and MPI "cluster" in this way.
+This is because command line arguments cannot be accessed portably when creating an MPI "cluster" in this way.

 <p class="codeblock-label">example_mpi.R</p>
 ```R